-Centrally-Funded SHLP Program - The Centrally-Funded SHLP Loan Program ("CF-SHLP") is a loan pool funded from the University's Faculty Housing Programs Reserve Fund.
+Centrally-Funded SHLP Program - The CF-SHLP is a loan pool funded from the University's Faculty Housing Programs Reserve Fund.
 An initial allocation of \$5.5 million was approved in November 2015, and an additional allocation of \$5 million was approved July 1, 2019.
+Another \$5.5 million was approved in August 2022.
 The CF-SHLP loans must be in second position, with a maximium loan amount of \$75,000.
-Effective February 1, 2017, the minimum interest rate is 2.75%.
+CF-SHLP loans will have a fixed interest rate equal to to the most recently available four-quarter average rate-of-return of STIP, plus an administrative fee component of 0.25%, subject to a minimum interest rate of 2.75%.

-The Corporation funded 20 and 26 CF-SHLP loans with an aggregate dollar amount of \$719,000 and \$708,400 for the years ended June 30, 2022 and 2021, respectively.
+The Corporation funded 39 and 20 CF-SHLP loans with an aggregate dollar amount of \$15,78,600 and \$719,000 for the years ended June 30, 2023 and 2022, respectively.

-Interest-Only SHLP Program - The Interest-Only SHLP Loan Program ("IO-SHLP") offers a 5-, 7-, or 10-year interest-only period, which converts to a fully amortizing loan with an overall term of 20, 30, or 40 years respective to the interest-only period.
+Interest-Only SHLP Program - The IO-SHLP offers a 5-, 7-, or 10-year interest-only period, which converts to a fully amortizing loan with an overall term of 20, 30, or 40 years respective to the interest-only period.
 This program was introduced in February 2017.
 In order for a campus to offer an IO-SHLP, the Chancellor is required to acknowledge acceptance of the risk associated with making nonqualified mortgage as defined by the CFPB.
-No IO-SHLP loans were funded for the years ended June 30, 2022 and 2021, and there were no balances outstanding as of June 30, 2022 and 2021.
+IO-SHLP loans are funded by available campus resources and the campus determines the type of loan being offered including if the loan will be offered at an adjustable or fixed rate, the loan term, and the mortgage interest rate subject to a minimum interest rate equal to the most recently available four-quarter average rate-of-return of STIP, plus an administrative fee component of 0.25%.
+No IO-SHLP loans were funded for the years ended June 30, 2023 and 2022, and there were no balances outstanding as of June 30, 2023 and 2022.